beingfranklin/Franz-App-auto-installer/README.md

 ### Support

 * For Official Support from franz team mail to hi@meetfranz.com
-* For any issues regarding this script mail to franklinanton.007@gmail.com
+* For any issues regarding this script please raise an issue.